 One hundred years ago, the last of Montana’s Pablo-Allard herd was sold to the Canadian government.
-At the turn of the twentieth century, Michel Pablo, a member of the Confederated Salish and Kootenai tribes, was forced to sell his herd of more than six hundred bison when the Flathead Reservation was opened to homesteaders.
+At the turn of the 20th century, Michel Pablo, a member of the Confederated Salish and Kootenai tribes, was forced to sell his herd of more than 600 bison when the Flathead Reservation was opened to homesteaders.
 The Canadian government was the only buyer.
 Over the course of six years, Michel then transferred his bison by rail to Elk Island National Park near Edmonton, Alberta.

 This March, when the corral gates were opened, the first bunch of baby bison charged out.
 After the initial rush, the animals began to exit in small groups.